 2) Performance cookies

-These cookies collect anonymous information on the pages visited.
+These cookies collect anonymised information on the pages visited.

 These cookies collect information about how visitors use a website, for instance which pages visitors go to most often, and if they get error messages from web pages.
-These cookies do not collect information that identifies a visitor.
-All information these cookies collect is aggregated and therefore anonymous.
-It is only used to improve how our website works.
+These cookies allow Google Analytics to track performance by tracking the IP address of visitors.
+Google Analytics anonymizes the address as soon as technically feasible at the earliest possible stage of the collection network.
+The full IP address is never written to disk in this case.
+This information is only used to improve how our website works.

 3) Functional cookies